sleepyOwl14/proximax-bc-docs/docs/guides/monitoring/turning-the-asynchronous-transaction-announcement-into-synchronous.md

 title: Turning the asynchronous transaction announcement into synchronous
 sidebar_label: Turning asynchronous transaction announcement into synchronous
 ---
-Turn asynchronous transaction announcement into synchronous with [nem2-camel](https://github.com/nemtech/nem2-camel).
+Turn asynchronous transaction announcement into synchronous with [nem2-camel](https://github.com/proximax-storage/nem2-camel).
 Background

-Alice is developing an app to send 10 nem:xem to Bob.
+Alice is developing an app to send 10 prx:xpx to Bob.
 She wants to know if the transaction has reached the network before sending Bob an email.

 When announcing a transaction in NIS1, you had to wait to get the response from the node.
 Catapult works differently.
 When a transaction is announced, the REST API server will always return an OK.